distcode/w365ws/Instructions/Lab-A.md

 14. Proceed with the next task to set up a Cloud PC.

 ### 3. Task - Update organization settings
+1. Open an new tab in your browser and navigate to the [Windows 365 portal](https://windows365.microsoft.com).
 1. In the middle of the page, click 'Update organization settings'.
 2. In the left fly-out select 'Local administrator'.
 This makes the user of a cloud PC to an administrator.
 3. To choose the operation system for the cloud PCs select here 'Windows 11'.